Multisector Development in the Greater Mekong Subregion

 Development of Economic Corridors

-Establishing an economic corridor is a holistic strategy that improves and enhances investments in transport, energy, and telecommunications in the subregion.
+Establishing an economic corridor is a holistic strategy that improves and enhances investments in transport, energy, and telecommunications in the Greater Mekong Subregion (GMS).
 A highly efficient transport system means goods and people move around the subregion without excessive cost or delay.
 This improvement promotes further economic growth and regional development, thus contributing to poverty reduction.

 An economic corridor promotes regional economic cooperation.
 It has the following characteristics: